PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 09:49:00
+Last updated: 2024-04-06 09:49:37
-Random Quote: Whisky's good proofing water.
-Tells you who's real and who isn't. - Thomas Shelby
+Random Quote: When dead men come hunting us in the night, do you think it matters who sits the Iron Throne?  -  Jeor Mormont